skysoftbg/devops_cm_project/README.md

 4. Execute scripts to perform installation of complete WordPress environment
 5. Validate installation using the public IP of VM by accessing WordPress application

+Host OS - Ubuntu
 Userd OS - Ubuntu 22.04 on AWS EC2
+Setuo.sh will create 3 instancess on AWS and install Wordpress + LAMP with Ansible.